Paul Rofe (cricketer)

 Paul Cameron Rofe (born 16 January 1981, Adelaide, South Australia) is a former first-class cricketer who played for South Australia and Northamptonshire.

-A right-arm fast bowler, Rofe took 181 first-class wickets at an average of 29.66, with a best of 7/52.
-His limited overs career has been less successful, taking 37 wickets at 35.97.
+A right-arm fast bowler, Rofe took 181 first-class wickets at an average of 29.66.
+His best performance of 7/52 and 13 wickets in the match was in January 2002, against NSW.
+His limited overs career was less successful, taking 37 wickets at 35.97.
 He made his first class debut in 2001 against Western Australia having previously represented Australia under-19s from 1999 until 2000.

+In July 2026, Paul Rofe pleaded guilty to aggravated assault of his own child, aged 8.